Access Point Tag Persistency

 If the Tag Source displays Static or Filter, it means that the AP tag mappings were configured on the primary controller.
 If the source displays Default, it means that the AP received the default tags when joining the controller.

-To verify the AP tag persistency in the secondary controller, use the following command:
+To verify the AP tag persistency in the secondary controller, use this command:

 Device# show ap tag summary